kdbanman/macros/doc/gameroom.md

 ## Service Model

 Game is constructed using the framework implementing the client side of gameroom.
-Authorized services creates a gameroom, then serves the client the game.
+Authorized service creates a gameroom, then serves the client the game.
 The served game connects to the newly created gameroom.

 ## Contracts